Tasmania surprised me.

 Wineglass Bay is a 2.5 hour drive from Hobart.
 You can cruise into the bay on board a Freycinet cruise vessel, fly over it in a sea plane, but I think the best way to appreciate it is to take the two hour hike down from the Wineglass bay lookout.

-Cruise the Rugged South East Coastline
+5. Cruise the Rugged South East Coast of Tasmania

 Rob Pennicott, a Tasmanian celebrity, has been running Tasman Island cruises along the coastline of Port Arthur since 1999.
 The entire coastline is isolated and rugged and unspoilt.

 We were promised lots of marine life sightings: Australian and New Zealand fur seals, bottlenose dolphins, cormorants, diving gannets, and little penguins.
-We stopped to explore sea caves, passing lobster fisherman, and the highest sea cliffs in the Southern hemisphere at Cape Pillar.

 It was isolated and eerie, a lonely place to sit and watch with only seals on the rocks below as friends.